-The administrative staff are funded under State general funds.
-In addition, Maryland received approval from the EPA for the Operator Reimbursement Grant.
-The funds will be used to assist small water systems with expenses related to certification and training.
+The administrative staff are funded under a combination of federal funds and State general funds.
+In addition, Maryland has utilized the Operator Reimbursement Grant.
+The funds are being used to assist small water systems with expenses related to certification and training.
 The grant will fund water system activities until 2012.